datawire/forge-tutorials/deploy-service/finish.md

 1. Set up your own Kubernetes cluster locally (with [Minikube](https://kubernetes.io/docs/tasks/tools/install-minikube/)), in the cloud (with [Google Container Engine](https://cloud.google.com/container-engine/)), or [install it yourself on AWS](https://www.datawire.io/guide/infrastructure/setting-kubernetes-aws/).

-2. Use [http://forge.sh](http://forge.sh?utm_source=katacoda&utm_medium=tutorial&utm_campaign=tutorial) to deploy your own source code into your Kubernetes installation
+2. Download [http://forge.sh](http://forge.sh?utm_source=katacoda&utm_medium=tutorial&utm_campaign=tutorial) to deploy your own source code into your Kubernetes installation, without requiring any special servers or setup.

 3. Send us an email at hello@datawire.io if you have any questions or feedback!